 How are petite jeans different than short jeans

 Now that you understand what petite size means, you are well informed for the next concept of petite vs short jeans.
+I have summarized the key points in this video.
+I suggest you watch it first, and then read the full article to get all the details.

 Since petite size clothing is made for women under 5’4”, they are adjusted for the body characters of shorter women.
 When it comes to jeans, there are three main differences.